viavrarlab/WebXR-plugin-for-Unity/README.md

 <img align="right" src="https://github.com/viavrarlab/WebXR-plugin-for-Unity/blob/main/WebXR%20Plugin/images/6.png" width="360" >

- Open the `package manager` and find `XR Legacy Input Helpers` and install it.
+ Open `package manager` and find `XR Legacy Input Helpers` package - install it.
  <br /><br />

  When `XR Legacy Input Helpers` is installed you need to set up inputs.
 To do that click `Assets / Seed XR Input Binddings`.
 This will generate all the necessary inputs.